nesty007/Flickster/SimpleTodo/README.md

 * [x] List anything else that you can get done to improve the app functionality!

-- Default App Icon changed
+- Default App Icon changed.
-- Background added
+- Background added.
-- Default Color modified
+- Default Color modified.

 ## Video Walkthrough